Chenmo1212/BE_Rest_Countries/README.md

 - [x] Implement basic API functionality
 - [x] Add error handling and logging
+- [x] Add automated test
 - [ ] Implement authentication and authorization
 - [ ] Add support for additional data fields
-See the [open issues](/) for a list of proposed features and known issues.
+See the [open issues](https://github.com/Chenmo1212/BE_Rest_Countries/issues) for a list of proposed features and known issues.

 ### Contributing
 Contributions are welcome!
 Here's how you can get involved: